tomgxz/Kraken/REPORT.md

   {% endblock %}
   ```

-  The files make use of `url_for` to fetch many different URLs, including page icons, stylesheets, images, links to other pages, and scripts.
+  The files use `url_for` to fetch many different URLs, including page icons, stylesheets, images, links to other pages, and scripts.

   For example, the URL for the home button image in `base.html` is defined by `{{url_for('static', filename='img/icon/512-512/kraken-icon-png-'+navbarLogoColor+'-512-512.png')}}`.
 The variable `navbarLogoColor` is declared in child templates to define which colour should be used.

   I also added some icons to be used as the logo for the website.
-They are located in `/static/img/icon/<resolution>/` where there are different folders for each resolution of the icon.
-These were generated by me using a bit of Python code that I have written previously.
-To add some variation to the site, there are three colours of logo: primary (blue), secondary (magenta) and gradient (a gradient of the two going from top left to bottom right).
+They are located in `/static/img/icon/<resolution>/`, where there are different folders for each resolution of the icon.
+I generated these using some Python code that I have written previously.
+To add some variation to the site, there are three colours of the logo: primary (blue), secondary (magenta) and gradient (a gradient of the two going from top left to bottom right).
 These colours match up with the primary and secondary colours of the website, defined in the CSS code.

   The inheriting system is displayed here in these files, where you can see `{% block content %} {% endblock %}` in `base.html`, to define where the code block `content` will be inserted into the file, and then `{% extends "base.html" %}` and `{% block content %} {% endblock %}` in `login.html` and `signup.html`, which define what file will be extended, and which block to insert into.

-  The CSS and JavaScript for both pages is imported from the `/static/css/` and `/static/js/` directories respectively. `main.css` is my library of CSS code that I have collected (the syntax for classes is shown below), and `build.css` contains the CSS for the `base.html` template. `build.css` contains the code for the floating navigation options, that I tested by appending classes in devtools.
+  The CSS and JavaScript for both pages are imported from the `/static/css/` and `/static/js/` directories, respectively. `main.css` is my library of CSS code that I have collected (the class syntax is shown below), and `build.css` contains the CSS for the `base.html` template. `build.css` contains the floating navigation options code, which I tested by appending classes in DevTools.
 This means that the only thing I need to do for it to work is to program the event listeners.
-The login and signup pages have a CSS file called `auth.css`, that defines the page-specific styling for the login form.
+The login and signup pages have a CSS file called `auth.css` that defines the page-specific styling for the login form.

-  For JavaScript, I added in some abstract imports to be filled in later: `main.js` for global code, and `globalnav-floating-options.js` for when I code the navigation bar.
+  For JavaScript, I added some abstract imports to fill in later: `main.js` for global code and `globalnav-floating-options.js` for when I code the navigation bar.

 <!-- The css and js ... -->